-Wet ponds can be designed to promote runoff volume reduction through water reuse (e.g., pumping pond water back into the contributing drainage area for use in seasonal landscape irrigation).
+While most wet ponds have little or no runoff volume reduction capability, they can be designed to promote runoff volume reduction through water reuse (e.g., pumping pond water back into the contributing drainage area for use in seasonal landscape irrigation).
 While this practice is not common, it has been applied to golf course ponds, and accepted computational methods are available (Wanielista and Yousef, 1993 and McDaniel and Wanielista, 2005).
 It is recommended that designers be allowed to take credit for annual runoff reduction achieved by pond water reuse, as long as acceptable modeling data is provided for documentation.